ericdahl/hello-vpc-lattice/README.md

 - Lambda Function in "vpc-goodbye" returning "Goodbye"
 - VPC Lattice Service "random-service" which forwards traffic to both "hello" and "goodbye" targets
 - EC2 test instance in "vpc-client" used to invoke "random-service"
+    - this one has full access to the Service Network
+- EC2 test instance in "vpc-client-untrusted" used to invoke "random-service"
+    - only has access to the one Random service, requiring IAM auth
 - redis/valkey instance in "vpc-redis" just running an Elasticsearch endpoint
     - this is to demo the Resource Configuration type of VPC Lattice, rather than traditional VPC layer 7 type.
 Resource Configuration supports TCP directly